Skip to main content

 EA, ED, REA, RD: What’s the Difference?

-If you’re applying to college, you may have heard of the terms Early Action (EA) Early Decision (ED) Restrictive Early Action (REA) and Regular Decision (RD).
-These terms can be really confusing as you start the application process, but it is important for you to understand the difference between these concepts since they determine how you apply to college.
+If you’re applying to college, you may have heard of the terms Early Action (EA), Early Decision (ED), Restrictive Early Action (REA), and Regular Decision (RD).
+These terms can be really confusing as you start the application process, but it’s vital to understand the difference between these concepts since they determine how you apply to college.

 What Are the Differences?

-EA applications are typically due either November 1 and November 15.
-This means that in order to apply EA, you would want to make sure that all your application materials are ready.
-If you are applying with standardized test scores and need to retake the ACT or SAT, you should take the tests by October, or early November (latest).
+EA applications are typically due either on November 1 or November 15.
+This means that to apply EA, you want to ensure that all your application materials are ready.
+If you are applying with standardized test scores and need to retake the ACT or SAT, you should take the tests by October or early November (latest).
 You usually hear your decision in December.

-Early Decision (ED): Early Decision is a type of admission where you apply early to a university, and if you are accepted, then you must attend.
+Early Decision (ED) is an early admissions process through which you apply early to a university, and if accepted, you must attend.
 If you apply ED, you can still apply to other universities at the same time under their EA plans.
-ED may give you an admissions advantage as it shows your commitment to attend.
+ED may give you an admissions advantage as it demonstrates your commitment to attending.

-Some schools may offer 2 rounds of ED.
-ED 1 applications are usually due in Early November, although there are a few universities with applications due in early December.
-ED II applications are usually due January 1, and you’ll hear back in February.
-Under the ED II plan, you’ll still want to submit Regular Decision applications as well, but will still attend your ED school if admitted.
-Are you interested in ED II, but don’t know which schools offer this plan?
-Check out our full list here.
+Some schools offer two rounds of ED.
+ED I applications are usually due in Early November, although there are a few universities with applications due in early December.
+ED II applications are commonly due January 1, and you’ll hear back in February.
+Under the ED II plan, you’ll still want to submit Regular Decision applications, but you will have to attend your ED school if admitted.

-Restricted Early Action (REA): Restricted Early Action is similar to Early Action as it is a non-binding, early application plan with deadlines typically in November.
+Restrictive Early Action (REA) is similar to Early Action as it is a non-binding, early application plan with deadlines typically in November.
 However, since it is “restricted,” you are not allowed to apply to another university’s early application program.
-Like other EA and ED plans, this may increase your admissions chance since it shows admissions officers that you are dedicated to their university’s program.
-If you want to learn more, you can look at our full REA guide.
+Like other EA and ED plans, this may increase your admissions chances because it demonstrates to admissions officers that you’re dedicated to their university’s program.

 Pros and Cons of Each Admissions Timeline